Registering a Marriage in Thailand (Information for Australian citizens)

 Step 1: Statutory declaration and Death/Divorce Certificates

 All Australians marrying in Thailand must complete a pro-forma Statutory Declaration.
-It is a Thai government requirement that this be completed at the Australian Embassy in Bangkok (it cannot be done in Australia, elsewhere in Thailand, another Embassy, or online).
-Under the Australian Consular Fees Act a fee of AUD $20 per document.***.
+It is a Thai government requirement that this be completed at the Australian Embassy in Bangkok or at the Australian Consulate-General in Phuket or during the consular outreach visits in Chiang Mai (it cannot be done in Australia, elsewhere in Thailand, another Embassy, or online).
+Under the Australian Consular Fees Act a fee of $71 per document is payable for this service***.

-***Fees: The above fees are payable in Thai Baht cash.
+***Fees: The above fees are payable in Thai Baht by credit card or debit card.
 The fee is linked to the AUD/THB exchange rate and is re-aligned each month.
-For current THB fee information please contact the Consular Services Section by phone or e-mail firstname.lastname@example.org.
+For current THB fee information please contact the Consular Services Section by phone or e-mail firstname.lastname@example.org

 Step 2: Translation